If you’ve ever seen photos of Korea covered in a mysterious, hazy cloud, that’s likely fine dust (“mise meonji” in Korean).

 Air pollution in Korea mainly comes from two sources.
 Domestic emissions and air pollutants from nearby countries, especially China.

-According to the recent YTN Science article, full-blown fine dust season starts with smog from China.
+According to a recent YTN Science article, the full-blown fine dust season starts with smog from China.

-Seasonal winds carry yellow dust in spring and fine dust in winter over from China, leading to a noticeable uptick in air pollution levels.
+Seasonal winds carry yellow dust in spring and fine dust in winter over from China.

 How Bad Is It, Really?